 The 2019 SOTU Review: A Trump Administration Triumph

-Today we observe Ronald Reagan’s birthday.
+Today is Ronald Reagan’s birthday.
 In the years since his presidency, through the Bush (41), Clinton, Bush (43), and Obama years, analyzing State of the Union addresses has been more about endurance than inspiration.

 But, surprisingly, that changed last year with Donald Trump’s first address, “Our New American Moment.”
 His second address last night was even better than the first.
-These SOTUs did not follow the worn template of providing a wish list but instead were a running recap of administration and congressional successes over the last two years.
-The Trump administration’s accomplishments are formidable.
+These SOTUs did not follow the worn template of providing a wish list, but instead were a running recap of administration and congressional successes over the last two years.

 We concluded years ago that the Democrat Party was not one of the oppressed but of the depressed.
 And that deranged institutional depression has become epidemic.

-Trump opened by saying, “Members of Congress, the state of our union is strong.”
+Trump opened, saying, “Members of Congress, the state of our union is strong.”
 Yet over his shoulder, Nancy “Sourpuss” Pelosi shook her head.
 Clearly, good news is bad news for Democrats, whose best political hope is to drive the nation into recession before 2020.

 Trump noted, “In the past, most of the people in this room voted for a wall — but the proper wall never got built.
 I will get it built.”
 He completely shifted the immigration debate to protecting American jobs and people.